ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

 You can use the `property.getCurrentValue(entityId, entityAttributes)` method to evaluate the value of the property.

-You should pass an unique `entityId` as the parameter to perform the property evaluation.
+You must pass a unique `entityId` as the parameter for the property evaluation.
 If the property is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values as a JSONObject.

 ```java
 JSONObject entityAttributes = new JSONObject();